cloudfoundry/bpm-release/docs/runtime.md

 On shutdown your job will receive a `SIGTERM`.
 You then have 20 seconds to shutdown your application before it will be sent `SIGQUIT` to dump the stack (this is default behavior in the Go and Java runtimes) before being forcibly terminated.

 If you require longer than this then you should use a [drain script][drain] for your server.
 The drain script should put your server in such a state that it can shutdown within 20 seconds.
+It is acceptable and supported to terminate your process while running the drain script.

 [post-start]: https://bosh.io/docs/post-start.html
 [drain]: https://bosh.io/docs/drain.html